-Sleighbells tinkling, lights twinkling, and eyes crinkling from the joyous smiles when you find yourself in the middle of a feel good Hallmark Christmas movie.
+Sleighbells tinkling, lights twinkling, and eyes crinkling from the joyous smiles when you find yourself in the middle of a feel-good Hallmark Christmas movie.
 Charming Vermont towns and villages are picture-perfect Hallmark movie sets when draped in lush seasonal decorations and frosted with newly fallen snow.
-The seasonal festivals and events celebrated in a down-home, country style embody the spirit of Christmas in rural America.
+The seasonal festivals and events celebrated in a down-home, country-style embody the holiday spirit at Christmas in rural America and offer a winter wonderland ambiance.

 Mitten-clad hands wrapped around a steaming mug of hot cocoa, bonfires to warm nippy noses, lovingly knit caps, and scarves catch tiny snowflakes that drift silently downward.
 This Hallmark movie scene plays out in towns and villages across the Green Mountain State, where old-fashioned holiday season celebrations resemble a timeless Currier and Ives print.
 One beautiful town is actually a real Hallmark Christmas movie location.

-We have assembled nine of our favorite small towns that celebrate a Hallmark-like Christmas movie every December.
-They are presented for your enjoyment in no particular order.
+We have assembled eleven of our favorite small, charming towns that celebrate a Hallmark-like Christmas in Vermont.
+They are presented for your enjoyment in no particular order and each will welcome you with a holiday cheer!

 When you think about charming small Vermont towns and Hallmark movies, Chester is the first spot that comes to mind.
 The filming location for Moonlight & Mistletoe, a 2008 Hallmark movie starring Candace Cameron Bure, Tom Arnold, and Barbara Niven, Chester vaulted into the Christmas town hall of fame.
 Packed with small-town charm and a welcoming community, visitors will feel right at home the moment they arrive.
 Wrap up in a soft buffalo plaid blanket and sip a warming concoction while you enjoy the view from the front porch of your getaway B&B; you will feel the gentle peace of the village wash away your work-a-day worries.